Can My Small Business Benefit from Trump Tax Cuts?

 Previously, a business could deduct 50% of meals and entertainment for business purposes.
 The new law has made some cuts in this deduction.
 At first, the law appeared to state that no deduction would be allowed for business entertainment, but some business meals might still be deductible at 50%.
 So, if you entertain a client at an event, and also buy food, the cost of the entertainment would not be deductible, but the cost of the food might be (at 50%) if you can properly document the expense.

 Meals provided to employees on your work site were previously 100 % deductible, but now they are deductible at 50% and by 2025 they won't be deductible at all.
 Meals provided to employees as part of an activity, like a holiday party or annual picnic, are still 100% deductible.

 This portion of the law has been revised and may be again.
 The IRS has not yet issued final regulations on this subject.

 As you get ready for your 2018 business tax return, review all of your business meals and entertainment expenses and add any details that could help your tax preparer to justify the deduction.

 Employers had been able to deduct the expense of commuting benefits reimbursed to employees, like carpooling, parking, and bike commuting.
 These benefits are no longer deductible as a business expense for employers.
 You can still provide these benefits, but your business won't get a tax deduction for the costs.

-How to Deal with These Tax Law Changes
+Get Help With These Tax Law Changes

 Portions of this law are in flux, and other portions are complex.
 Prepare for tax season by making sure you have excellent records and you can show a business purpose for any expenses.
 Then take everything to your tax professional.
-They have the latest regulations and can help make sure you aren't missing anything important.
+They have the latest changes to regulations and can help make sure you aren't missing anything important.